 We are offering an exciting new route into a satisfying career working in special educational needs and disability support.
 This four year degree will build your knowledge and confidence while offering an excellent introduction to all aspects of SEND.

-- Education at Derby has been ranked in the Top 25 in the Guardian League Table 2020
+- Education at Derby is ranked in the Top 30 in The Guardian University Guide 2024

 - Choose our foundation year route if you want to strengthen your knowledge and skills before you progress to stage one of the BA (Hons) SEND degree